leopiccionia/ucoin-helper/README.md

 # uCoin Helper

 [uCoin.net](https://ucoin.net/) is an online coin catalog and a network for coin collectors.
-The site allows users to collect points doing some tasks (classifying images, etc.), and those points can be exchanged for [premium membership](https://ucoin.net/pro).
+The site allows users to collect points doing some tasks (classifying images, etc.).
+You can exchange those points for [premium membership](https://ucoin.net/pro).

 This repo contains a Chrome extension that adds a keyboard-driven way to fulfill those tasks, aiming for better speed and reliability than the usual, mouse-driven way.